amrofi/tstools/README.md

 # tstools
 This repository is intended to gather my personal utilities designed for time series analysis.
 Maybe in the near future I will put them together into a single package.

+## 1. tstools_lags

-1. tstools_lags: this function relies on tidyverse to create lagged time series in a general way.
+This function relies on tidyverse to create lagged time series in a general way.
 More specifically, given a tibble (or data frame) and a list with variables names and disired lags, the function creates a tibble with the lagged variables.

 For example: